hkandrewlee/hkandrewlee.github.io/content.md

 # Andrew Woo-jong Lee (이우종 / 李雨鍾)

-I am a PhD student in mathematics at NYU, supported by an NSF Graduate Research Fellowship.
+I am a first-year PhD student in mathematics at NYU, supported by an NSF Graduate Research Fellowship.
 I am also a philosopher and an artist.
 I am Korean–American, raised in Hong Kong.

-**Contact**
+**contact**
 awl9686 [at] nyu [dot] edu

 ---

-## Education
+## education

 **New York University** (2026–current)
-Mathematics, PhD
+- mathematics, PhD

 **Stanford University** (2021–2026)
-- Mathematics, BS with honors (advised by Otis Chodosh)
+- mathematics, BS with honors (advised by Otis Chodosh)
-- Theater and Performance Studies, Dance concentration, minor
+- theater and performance studies, dance concentration, minor
-- Philosophy, MA
+- philosophy, MA

 ---

-## Mathematics
+## mathematics

-### Research interests
+### research interests

-- **Areas of specialization:** geometric analysis, partial differential equations
+- **areas of specialization:** geometric analysis, partial differential equations
-- **Areas of interest:** {algebraic, differential, symplectic} × {geometry, topology}
+- **areas of interest:** {algebraic, differential, symplectic} × {geometry, topology}

-### Undergraduate honors thesis
+### undergraduate honors thesis

 *A smoother way to Bernstein's theorem*, 2025.
 Advised by Otis Chodosh.

-### Talks
+### talks

 **The continuum hypothesis is nonsense (unless you're doing metaphysics)** PHIL 238W (History of Analytic Philosophy) at Stanford, taught by Greg Wong-Taylor, Spring 2026.